fractalysid/Notwaive/README.md

 ## Goals
 Twive Simplified was designed with the italian language in mind.
 NoTwive, aka Twive International, wants to be a good base layout for any language.
-At the cost of having 2 layers accessible through the bottom pinky keys, this layer fixes every drawback encountered in Twive Simplified.
+At the cost of having 2 layers accessible through the home row, this layer fixes every drawback encountered in Twive Simplified.

 ## Design principles and differences with Twive Simplified
-- 2 layers accessible through Z and ' (bottom pinky keys)
+- 2 layers accessible through the home row
 - A layer for international keys.
 It should fit almost every common european language
-- A layer with numbers, operators, ',', '.' and other common operators used in programming languages
+- A layer with numbers, operators, ',', '.' and other common symbols used in programming languages
+- As I prefer using the one shot modifiers in the Utility layer, I'm keeping the modifiers in the bottom row and shift in the home row

 ### Details about layers and modifiers triggering
 - Modifiers: Positional hold-tap, "tap-preferred" with 160ms tapping term